Prevention and early intervention

 Medical facility accessibility

-Like everyone, people with disability have a range of health care needs, and access a variety of health services and facilities, including GPs, dentists and hospitals.
+People with disability have a range of health care needs, and access a variety of health services and facilities, including GPs, dentists, hospitals, and allied health services.
 People with disability may encounter barriers that limit their access to these facilities, which can negatively affect their access to health care.

 Better outcomes for people with disability are achieved when health providers deliver communication, services and facilities that are accessible and appropriate (Australia’s Disability Strategy 2021–2031).